• Search by category

 2: Staffing consistency

-Another common misconception is that large CROs have a large volume of people on the bench available to work on the next big trial that comes in the door.
-This is rarely true – having people on the bench waiting to start work affects your bottom line.
-Most CROs operate at similar margins, so the large CROs have to go out and ‘staff-up’ for a big trial as smaller, bespoke CROs would need to.
-Obviously, the scale and reach of the larger CRO makes this easier for them.
+Another common misconception is that large CROs have a large volume of people on the bench available to work on the next big trial that comes in the door [1].
+This is rarely true – having people on the bench waiting to start work affects your bottom line [3].
+Most CROs operate at similar margins, so the large CROs have to go out and ‘staff-up’ for a big trial as smaller, bespoke CROs would need to [1].

 3: Budgets and timelines

-It is disheartening to watch your timelines and budgets continually growing without receiving a clear explanation from the CRO as to why this possibility wasn't raised when the work was commissioned.
+It is disheartening to watch your timelines and budgets continually growing without receiving a clear explanation from the CRO as to why this possibility wasn't raised when the work was commissioned [6].
 Did you choose the large CRO because their initial bid was lower than the smaller CRO’s bid?
-This is often happens, but the change orders that inevitably come later may well drive your cost up to a level higher than you would have paid with a smaller CRO.
-At the 2017 PCMG meeting in London it was generally agreed that CROs expect to recoup more than 25% of their turnover on postcontract ‘out-of-scope’ negotiations.
-Verify the assumptions used in all bids and check the CRO’s policy on change orders before signing your MSA, irrespective of what size CRO you’re working with.
+This often happens but the change orders that inevitably come later may well drive your cost up to a level higher than you would have paid with a smaller CRO [6].

 4: Relationships